rvnmina/ECG-2o-Major-Project/README.md

 **Technical Architecture**

 **1.Data Acquisition:**
-Utilizes an Arduino-ESP8266 module to capture raw ECG signals.
+· Utilizes an Arduino-ESP8266 module to capture raw ECG signals.
-Transmits the data wirelessly to a cloud storage solution (Firebase) for real-time processing.
+· Transmits the data wirelessly to a cloud storage solution (Firebase) for real-time processing.

 **2.Preprocessing:**
-Implements state-of-the-art filtering techniques and wavelet-based noise reduction to enhance signal quality.
+· Implements state-of-the-art filtering techniques and wavelet-based noise reduction to enhance signal quality.

 **3.Feature Extraction & Classification:**
-Extracts key ECG features (e.g., QRS complex, R-peaks).
+· Extracts key ECG features (e.g., QRS complex, R-peaks).
-Applies machine learning models to accurately classify various arrhythmic conditions.
+· Applies machine learning models to accurately classify various arrhythmic conditions.

 **4.Visualization:**
-Uses a React.js-based dashboard to provide real-time visualization of the processed ECG waveform and diagnostic metrics.
+· Uses a React.js-based dashboard to provide real-time visualization of the processed ECG waveform and diagnostic metrics.

 **How to Use ECG2o**

 **1.Clone the Repository:**

 ![image](https://github.com/user-attachments/assets/4d9ba3bd-f6b4-4b2b-9bf1-7eab17847e06)

+**2.Hardware Setup:**

+· Configure your Arduino-ESP8266 module to capture raw ECG data.
+· Ensure the module is connected to your ECG sensors as per the provided schematic.

+**3.Software Execution:**

+· Run the provided Python (or MATLAB) scripts to process the transmitted ECG data.
+· Deploy the React.js dashboard to visualize real-time outputs.

+**4.Customization:**

+· Modify the processing parameters to suit different noise levels and signal conditions.
+· Extend the machine learning models to incorporate additional diagnostic features.